 - work on strengthening your family relationships.

-Helping your child with ODD
+Helping your child with oppositional defiant disorder (ODD)

 Working on your relationship